 Students enrolled in distance learning courses (hybrid and online) are required to maintain contact with the instructor on a regular basis to be counted as "in attendance" for the course.
-All distance learning students must participate weekly in an academic activity in order to demonstrate course participation.
-For an online lecture, the allowed number of absences is two weekly lecture absences.
-For an online lab, the allowed number of absences is two weekly lab absences.
-Students showing no activity in the course for more than two weeks (these weeks do not need to be consecutive) will be withdrawn due to lack of attendance.
+All distance learning students must participate weekly in an Attendance activity in order to demonstrate course participation.
+Students showing no activity in the course for two weeks (these weeks do not need to be consecutive) will be withdrawn due to lack of attendance.